SC to hear on Thursday plea of TV anchor against FIRs for doctored Rahul Gandhi video | Law-Order

 The FIR in Raipur was lodged under IPC sections including 153A (promoting enmity between different groups), 295A (deliberate and malicious acts, intended to outrage religious feelings of any class), 467 (forgery), 469 (forgery to harm reputation), 504 (intentional insult).

-On July 2, a day after the video was aired, Ranjan apologized for mistakenly playing Gandhi's statement out of context by linking it with the Udaipur murder case.
+On July 2, a day after the video was aired, Ranjan apologised for mistakenly playing Gandhi's statement out of context by linking it with the Udaipur murder case.

 ''It was a human error for which our team is apologetic.
-We apologize for it,'' he had tweeted in Hindi.
+We apologise for it,'' he had tweeted in Hindi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)